jdunkerley/jdunkerley/AWS Developer.md

 - Simplified syntax
 - Add a `Transform: AWS::Serverless-2016-10-31` line to template after Version
     - Tells AWS is SAM template
+- Place yaml file in same folder as Lambda code
 - SAM CLI
     - sam package: Package all the local resources for a SAM to s3-bucket (applies transform)
     - sam deploy: deploys the serverless app using CF